Frequently Asked Questions

 For the full list of experiences, click here.

-Our Festival of Colour celebrates the wonderfully diverse array of guest activities that we have on offer this year; from Michelin-starred chefs and world-renowned astronomers, to sporting legends, celebrated authors, expert wellness practitioners and so much more.
-Each month is themed according to a colour inspired by our resorts, and is brought to life by a thrilling programme of special events, collaborations and activities.
+Our Soneva Stars programme celebrates the wonderfully diverse array of guest activities that we have on offer this year; from Michelin-starred chefs and world-renowned astronomers, to sporting legends, celebrated authors, expert wellness practitioners and so much more.
+Each month has a thrilling programme of special events, collaborations and activities.
 There has never been a better time to visit Soneva Fushi!
-Find out more about the Festival of Colour here.
+Find out more about Soneva Stars here.

 3. What days can I see a movie at Cinema Paradiso and how much does it cost?